PathQuest

 Stream Flow

-- HUCKLEBERRY CREEK NEAR GREENWATER, WA: flood (170 cfs)
+• HUCKLEBERRY CREEK NEAR GREENWATER, WA: normal (141 cfs)

 Trail Alerts (5)

-- Ohanapecosh Campground area closed for construction into spring of 2026.: The entire Ohanapecosh Campground area is CLOSED for the duration of the construction project, including all campsites, visitor center, restrooms, picnic area, & Ohanapecosh river access.
-The campground will open as soon after the completion of the project as possible.
+• Ohanapecosh Campground area closed for construction in 2026.: The entire Ohanapecosh Campground area is CLOSED for the duration of the construction project, including all campsites, visitor center, restrooms, picnic area, & Ohanapecosh river access.

 Public Lands